 Clinical testing is expensive, difficult to design and implement, can take many years to complete, and is uncertain as to outcome.
 We may experience delays in clinical trials at any stage of development and testing of our product candidates and any delay could result in increased costs to us.
 Any clinical trials we undertake may not begin on time, have an effective design, enroll a sufficient number of subjects, or be completed on schedule, if at all.
-The impact of the ongoing COVID-19 pandemic, including the emergence of COVID-19 variants such as the Delta and Omicron variants, is also uncertain, and may create additional delays in completing our clinical trials.
+The impact of the ongoing COVID-19 situation is also uncertain, and may create additional delays in completing our clinical trials.